-Part I: An analytical framework for understanding co-option of local power-holders as a tool for obtaining control over the population in counterinsurgency campaigns in weblike societies (Embargo until 14 December 2018)
+Part I: An analytical framework for understanding co-option of local power-holders as a tool for obtaining control over the population in counterinsurgency campaigns in weblike societies (Embargo up to and including 14 December 2018)

-Part III: The Uruzgan campaign (Embargo until 14 December 2018)
+Part III: The Uruzgan campaign (Embargo up to and including 14 December 2018)

-Conclusion: The course of co-option in theory and reality (Embargo until 14 December 2018)
+Conclusion: The course of co-option in theory and reality (Embargo up to and including 14 December 2018)